kunaldhanawade/kunaldhanawade/README.md

-# Hi 👋, I'm Kunal Dhanawade
+# Hi 👋 I'm Kunal Dhanawade

-### I am a 2023 graduate with a Bachelor of Engineering in Technology degree.
+### I am a 2023 graduate with a Bachelor of Engineering in Information Technology degree.
 I am a currently pursuing Post-Graduate Diploma in Advanced Computing from CDAC.
 I am passionate about new technologies and love to explore them.

 ### I believe in everything being an object, just doesn't treat them that way irl😂